Residency Regulations for Tuition Purposes

 Board of Regents Exemptions

-1. United States military personnel and their authorized dependents during the period such personnel are stationed in Hawaiʻi on active duty.
+2. United States military personnel stationed in Hawai‘i on active duty, and their authorized dependents during the period that the personnel are stationed in Hawai‘i.

-2. Members of the Hawaiʻi National Guard and Hawaiʻi-based Reserves.
+3. Members of the Hawai‘i National Guard and the Hawai‘i Reserves.

 Misrepresentation

-A student or prospective student who provides incorrect information on any form or document intended for use in determination of residency status for tuition purposes will be subject to the requirements and/or disciplinary measures provided for in the rules and regulations governing residency status.
+A student or prospective student who provides incorrect information on any form or document intended for use in determination of residency status for tuition purposes or who does not provide updated residency status as required will be subject to the requirements and/or disciplinary measures provided for in the rules and regulations governing residency status.

 Appeal Process